adomenig/stochastic-spatial-predator-prey/README.md

 - `/data/processed/stateClassification/` — cleaned CSV files, WMSD files
 - `/outputs/classification_diagnostics/` — plots and diagnostic figures

-**Note:** Step 1 takes a while to run, so I provide the windowed median squared displacement (WMSD) files in `/data/processed/stateClassification/`.
+**Note:** Step 1 takes a while to run (10-15 minutes), so I provide the windowed median squared displacement (WMSD) files in `/data/processed/stateClassification/`.
 By downloading them and putting them in the same location, the pipeline will automatically skip step 1.
 Otherwise, step 1 will proceed normally and calculate the WMSD values and cache them in the same location.

 To run the pipeline, use the `stateClassification.sh` script.
 Navigate to `/code/02_stateClassification/` and run the following command: `./stateClassification.sh --config /path/to/config.py`